- Five on Friday

 Pay close attention to these points and follow these care tips, and you can make sure your eyes are healthy not just during Women’s Eye Health and Safety Month, but year-round, too.

+This blog is for informational purposes only.
+For specific medical questions, please consult your physician.
 Dr. Doty practices in our Blakeney and Steele Creek offices.
 To make an appointment with her or any of CEENTA’s eye doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.

 Leave a Comment